 As a vSphere administrator, the primary interface through which you interact with the vSphere with Tanzu platform is the vSphere Client.
 At a high level, your responsibilities involve configuring a Supervisor Cluster and namespaces, where DevOps engineers can deploy Kubernetes workloads.
 You should have excellent knowledge about the vSphere and NSX-T technologies, and basic understanding about Kubernetes.

 As a DevOps engineer, you might be a Kubernetes developer and an application owner, a Kubernetes administrator, or combine functions of both.
-As a DevOps engineer, you use kubectl commands to deploy vSphere Pods and Tanzu Kubernetes clusters on existing namespaces on the Supervisor Cluster.
+As a DevOps engineer, you use kubectl commands to deploy vSphere Pods, VMs, and Tanzu Kubernetes clusters on existing namespaces on the Supervisor Cluster.
 Typically, as a DevOps engineer, you do not need to be an expert on vSphere and NSX-T, but have basic understanding about these technologies and the vSphere with Tanzu platform to interact with the vSphere administrators more efficiently.

 Supervisor Cluster with NSX-T Data Center Workflow